Medusas71/Grounded-Earth-Holistics/README.md

 Colour Scheme

 * The original colour scheme of the existing website did not pass the accessibility test so I used colours that had an earthy feel about them.
-* After googling earthy colours I found [this colour scheme](https://www.schemecolor.com/everything-is-earthy-color-scheme.php) by [schemecolor.com](https://www.schemecolor.com/)
+* After googling earthy colours I found [this colour scheme](https://www.schemecolor.com/everything-is-earthy-color-scheme.php) by [schemecolor.com](https://www.schemecolor.com/).
-* I used #ECB984 (Middle Yellow Red) as the background colour for the header and footer
+* I used #ECB984 (Middle Yellow Red) as the background colour for the header and footer.
 * For the free postage banner I took the colour #D58258 and changed the contrast colour to #765032 (Coffee) so it would pass accessibility.
 These 2 colours compliment each other.
 * The pages have a white #FFFFFF background.
 * The text is all in black #000000.

 ![4 Colours](static/images/readme-images/website-colours.jpg)
-Colours were displayed using [Coolors](https://coolors.co/ecb984-765032-000000-ffffff)
+Colours were displayed using [Coolors](https://coolors.co/ecb984-765032-000000-ffffff).

 * The colours were checked through [WebAIM](https://webaim.org/resources/contrastchecker/) to ensure the final colours were accessible.